-So, what’s my point?
-My point is that businesses have enjoyed a robust economy for a long time.
+While the economic climate is less than ideal right now, things are still not yet recession level.
+Many businesses have been enjoying a resurgence post-pandemic.
 Marketing efforts can tend to slack in good times.
 “Why do we need to invest in marketing, we’re making tons of money.”

 This attitude is short-sighted and can get you in trouble in a – gulp – recession.
-Well, here we are, in a recession.
-What’s your plan?
+So, if the economists are right and a recession is near, hat’s your plan?

 SEO Is A Long Game

 We remind clients that you can’t turn a few dials and improve your SEO overnight.
 SEO is an ongoing effort that builds traffic over time.
 It takes a consistent methodology.

 Our minimum SEO engagement is six months.
 This isn’t because we want to hold you hostage for six months (the bulk of our clients stick with us for longer).
 No, we do this because we know this is how long it can take to move the needle.

 Did you sleep on your SEO post-pandemic and now feel behind the eightball?
 Don’t beat yourself up too much, it’s very common, it happens to lots of companies.